degreepath/auditor/tests/snapshots/2015-16/major/dance.md

 ## Movement-Intensive Courses (Technique)
-For this section, you must take enough courses to obtain at least 1.50 credits from among courses matched by the “Ballet”, “Improvisation”, “International and Social”, “Modern”, and “Other Topics” requirements.
+For this section, you must take enough courses to obtain at least 1.50 credits from the set of courses matched by the “Ballet”, “Improvisation”, “International and Social”, “Modern”, and “Other Topics” requirements.

 ### Ballet
 For this requirement, you must do one of the following: